flashboss/rubia-forums/README.md

 ... and see a ready to run distribution under `rubia-forums/target/rubia-forums.war`

-list of distribution remote profiles.
+list of distribution profiles.
 With this you build an application ready to be deployed to an external WildFly AS:

-    -Pwildfly-remote-1000              wildfly as 10.0.0
-    -Pwildfly-remote-1010              wildfly as 10.1.0
-    -Pwildfly-remote-1100              wildfly as 11.0.0
-    -Pwildfly-remote-1200              wildfly as 12.0.0

-list of distribution embedded profiles.
-With this you build an application ready to be deployed to an embedded WildFly AS.
-It will be start automatically:

-    -Pwildfly-embedded-1000              wildfly as 10.0.0
+    -Pwildfly-1000              wildfly as 10.0.0
-    -Pwildfly-embedded-1010              wildfly as 10.1.0
+    -Pwildfly-1010              wildfly as 10.1.0
-    -Pwildfly-embedded-1100              wildfly as 11.0.0
+    -Pwildfly-1100              wildfly as 11.0.0
-    -Pwildfly-embedded-1200              wildfly as 12.0.0
+    -Pwildfly-1200              wildfly as 12.0.0

 You can also choose the package mode using the profiles:

     -Pdevelopment